heutelbeck/sapl-policy-engine/sapl-documentation/4_3_JavaAPI.md

 ### Spring Boot Applications

 For Spring Boot applications, use the unified starter.
-It includes the embedded PDP, the remote PDP client, Spring Security integration, and all autoconfiguration:
+It includes the embedded PDP, the remote PDP client, Spring Security integration, and uses autoconfiguration to bootstrap the PDP:

 ```xml
 <dependency>